barriosjorge/gmt_docs/src/SWC_architecture/operations/laser_ao_safety.rst

   `The VITRO system
   <http://www.dgac.gob.cl/portalweb/dgac/acercaDeLaDGAC/sistemaAeronauticoNacional/tecnologia>`_
-  (Visualización de Tránsito Aéreo Oceánico) shows in real-time a feed of aircraft locations,
-  with their altitude, velocity and flight direction, similar the one used by air traffic controllers.
-The VITRO system is available from accredited vendors by the Chilean Dirección General de Aeronáutica Civil (DGAC), the Chilean equivalent of the Federal Aviation Administration (FAA) in US.
+  (Visualizacion de Transito Aereo Oceanico) shows in real-time a feed of aircraft locations, with their altitude, velocity and flight direction, similar the one used by air traffic controllers.
+The VITRO system is available from accredited vendors by the Chilean Direccion General de Aeronautica Civil (DGAC), the Chilean equivalent of the Federal Aviation Administration (FAA) in US.
 GMTO will contract with VITRO system vendors to provide the system, and to explore the possibility of interfacing with the data feed.
 This could allow for automation